-Nowadays, most sunglasses will protect your eyes from UV rays, but you should double check because if they don’t protect your eyes, they are serving very little purpose other than making you look good!
+Nowadays, most sunglasses will protect your eyes from UV rays.
+But you should double check because if they don’t protect your eyes, they are serving very little purpose other than making you look good!

 Protecting your eyes from UV rays when you are a young adult will help you to slow down the effects of aging on your eyes.
 Make sure you’re wearing shades when you’re outdoors all year round.
 Even if it’s cloudy outside, UV rays are shining down on us!

 Of course, there are other occupational hazards related to your eyesight.
 Make sure that you take all necessary safety precautions for your job.